NLnetLabs/rpki-deploy/terraform/krill-integration-demo/README.md

-# Krill + nginx + rsyncd + routinator in the Digital Ocean cloud
+# Krill + nginx + rsyncd + routinator in the cloud

 ## Introduction

 [Krill](https://www.nlnetlabs.nl/projects/rpki/krill/) is a free, open source Resource Public Key Infrastructure (RPKI) daemon by [NLnet Labs](https://nlnetlabs.nl/).

-This project uses off-the-shelf containers from Docker Hub to demonstrate:
+This project uses off-the-shelf containers from Docker Hub deployed in the cloud to demonstrate:

 * Deployment of Krill behind an industry standard HTTP proxy (nginx) as advised by the [official Krill documentation](https://rpki.readthedocs.io/en/latest/krill/running.html#proxy-and-https).
 * Integration with an rsync server for clients that do not support the RRDP protocol.